Bane Jelić: Music career

 In 2007, Bane published his progressive pop-rock album Srce zmaja (Dragon's heart), writing the music and lyrics, and performing both the instrumental and vocal sections on the album.

 Between April and June 2007 Bane was engaged in a project for Evolucija, a Serbian and Swiss gothic metal band, creating all music, lyrics, arrangements as well as producing, mastering, mixing and playing guitars.
 This album was released by Take it or Leave it Records.

-Currently, Bane again performs with Osvajači and they have a new album in production.
-The band is actively performing around Serbia and neighbouring countries.
-In December 2015 they published their 7-th album Sad je na mene red (Now it's my turn) for Pop Music Records.
+Bane performed with Osvajači and in December 2015 they published their 7-th album Sad je na mene red (Now it's my turn) for Pop Music Records.